Skip to main content

 });

-That's it for this time.
-As mentioned before I'm still working on the two other request cards - they are slightly more complicated than the one explained in the post as players can make various requests and they can also override each other's requests so I have to make sure that all combination of requests are programmed properly.
+That’s it for this episode.
+I’m still working on the two other request cards.
+They’re trickier than the penalising card because players can make various requests and override each other’s, so every combination needs proper handling.

 Stay tuned …